Learn-Write-Repeat/DevHack22/Machine learning/Tanvi Bugdani/README.md

 7. headlamps

+Since, there is no record of type 4 glass in the given dataset, we are left with only 6 types.

 <h3> Algorithms used: </h3>
 Here, I have used mainly 3 classification algorithms and compared them to select the most suitable one for the case.